delasign/kotlin-android-starter-project/README.md

 2. <a href="https://delasign.com/blog/android-studio-kotlin-light-dark-mode/?utm=github-starter-project">How to use light mode and dark mode in Android Studio and Kotlin 🔗</a>
 3. <a href="https://delasign.com/blog/android-studio-kotlin-light-dark-mode/?utm=github-starter-project">How to use light mode and dark mode in Android Studio and Kotlin 🔗</a>
 4. <a href="https://delasign.com/blog/android-studio-kotlin-is-dark-mode/?utm=github-starter-project">How to determine if an Android app is using light mode or dark mode 🔗</a>

+### **JSON**

+1. <a href="https://delasign.com/blog/android-studio-kotlin-json/?utm=github-starter-project">How to add a JSON file to an Android Studio project 🔗</a>
+2. <a href="https://delasign.com/blog/android-studio-kotlin-read-json/?utm=github-starter-project">How to read a JSON file from the assets folder using Kotlin 🔗</a>
+3. <a href="https://delasign.com/blog/android-studio-kotlin-convert-json-to-data/?utm=github-starter-project">How to convert a JSON into usable data in Kotlin 🔗</a>

 ### **Settings**